 The Echo base features a pretty decent disc drag system.
 It offers more than enough stopping power for any trout.

-The Ion is Echos entry level aluminium, die cast fly reel.
+The Ion is Echos entry level aluminum, die cast fly reel.
 It features a very good, maintenance free drag system.
 Easily exceeding the requirements of trout fishing.
 The drag knob in particular makes a very reassuring click, making it easier to dial in the desired drag pressure.

 The Ion has a large abour, which is now a very common feature on fly reels.
 Large abours are popular for two reasons.
 They retrieve line faster, which speeds up fishing.
 The larger diameter also means the line is less tightly wrapped, resulting in less memory.